Why Gentle Parenting Often Results in a Train Wreck

 Manage your own emotions in a healthy way because, among other things, they are watching you, and this is how they learn.

 Sure, why not?
 Sensible plan.
-I don’t have an issue with this other than to say that nobody’s perfect, but staying calm is key.
+I don’t have any issues with this, except to point out that nobody is perfect; however, remaining calm is essential.
 Do your best.

 Why gentle parenting often results in a train wreck: Feelings are thoughts.